ubccr/hpc-toolset-tutorial/coldfront/README.md

 ### Annual Project Review
 When the project review functionality is enabled (it is by default) a PI will be forced to review their project once every 365 days.
 We can force a project to be under review in less than a year which is what we'll do for the cgray project.
 [See here](https://coldfront.readthedocs.io/en/latest/config/#coldfront-core-settings) for more on disabling the annual project review process.

-- Login as `hpcadmin` password `ilovelinux`
+- If necessary, login as `hpcadmin` password `ilovelinux`
 - Navigate to the `Admin` menu and click on the `ColdFront Administration` link.
 Scroll to the `Project` section and click on `Projects` then click on the project that we created earlier.
-Check the box next to `Force Review`  Scroll to the bottom and click the `Save` button.
+Check the box next to `Force Review`
+- Scroll to the bottom and click the `Save` button.
 NOTE: If there is a project you never want project reviews on, uncheck 'Requires review'

 This wraps up the setup done to the ColdFront database to prepare for the condensed half-day tutorial format.